The maximum mass ratio of hierarchical binary black hole mergers may cause the $q$-$\chi_{\rm eff}$ correlation: Consequences for the correlation between effective inspiral spin and mass ratio

 For each posterior sample of our population parameters, we generate $10^4$ fair draws from the population of masses and spins.
-We convert the spins to $\chi_\mathrm{eff}$ and plot the first two cumulants i.e., the mean $\mu_{\chi_\mathrm{eff}}$ and width (standard deviation) $\sigma_{\chi_\mathrm{eff}}$ of the $\chi_\mathrm{eff}$ samples as a function of mass ratio.
+We convert the spins to $\chi_\mathrm{eff}$ and plot the mean $\mu_{\chi_\mathrm{eff}}$ and width (standard deviation) $\sigma_{\chi_\mathrm{eff}}$ of the $\chi_\mathrm{eff}$ samples as a function of mass ratio.
 We do not make the assumption that the $\chi_\mathrm{eff}$ distribution is Gaussian distributed in each $ q$ bin---in fact, this is not generally true in our model at all values of $q$.
 The results are plotted in Figure~\ref{fig:q-chieff}.
 The left panel shows $\mu_{\chi_\mathrm{eff}}$ as a function of mass ratio.
 This quantity is not visibly correlated with the mass ratio, and hovers around zero across the entire range of $q$.
 On the other hand, $\sigma_{\chi_\mathrm{eff}}$ is correlated with $q$---the width of the $\chi_{\mathrm{eff}}$ distribution narrows as a function of $q$.
-The $\sigma_{\chi_\mathrm{eff}}$--$q$ correlation is not linear throughout the entire mass ratio space, but rather is composed of an approximately constant behavior above $q\approx 0.7$ and a linear curve with slope of $\approx -0.2$ below $q\approx0.7$.
-This correlation is a direct consequence of the $q$-$\chi_1$ anti-correlation in Figure~\ref{fig:q-chi1}, coupled with the isotropic spin distribution assumed for the low-$q$ population.
-Taken at face value, these results suggest that using a linear model for correlations between the mean and width of the $\chi_\mathrm{eff}$ distribution and $q$ perhaps amount to model mis-specification, and future analyses should concentrate on more flexible parametric models or non-parametric models~\citep{2022MNRAS.517.3928A, 2023ApJ...958...13A, 2025PhRvD.111f3043H, 2025ApJ...991...17R} to capture the correlation.
+The median $\sigma_{\chi_\mathrm{eff}}$--$q$ correlation is not linear throughout the entire mass ratio space, but rather is composed of a plateau above $q\approx 0.7$, a linear regime with slope of ${\approx}{-0.2}$ below $q\approx0.6$, and a nonlinear transition in the middle.
+This correlation is a direct consequence of the $q$-$\chi_1$ anticorrelation in Figure~\ref{fig:q-chi1}, coupled with the isotropic spin distribution assumed for the low-$q$ population.
+Taken at face value, these results suggest that using a linear model for correlations between the mean and width of the $\chi_\mathrm{eff}$ distribution and $q$ perhaps amounts to model misspecification, and future analyses should concentrate on more flexible parametric models or nonparametric models~\citep{2022MNRAS.517.3928A, 2023ApJ...958...13A, 2025PhRvD.111f3043H, 2025ApJ...991...17R} to capture the correlation.
 Due to the differences in assumptions made in the model here and the ones used in \citet{2025arXiv250818083T}, we do not expect the inference to match perfectly between the two.
 Nevertheless, as we show in Appendix~\ref{appendix:comparison-GW241011}, the results are qualitatively consistent.